everypinio/hardpy/docs/examples/couchdb_load.md

 ### pytest.ini

-It is a file of built-in configuration options that determine how live logging works.
+It is a file of built-in configuration options that determine how live logging works and enable **pytest-hardpy** plugin for launching via pytest.

 ```ini
 [pytest]